tjmora/g-font/README.md

 environments.

-If **true** is passed to `new GFont(...)`, the `font` method automatically collects all the fonts and their weights and styles, and automatically inserts a stylesheet `<link>` tag with a automatically-generated href to the DOM.
+If **true** is passed to `new GFont(...)`, the `font` method automatically collects all the fonts and their weights and styles, and automatically inserts a stylesheet `<link>` tag with an automatically-generated href to the DOM.
 This will allow you to quickly see how the different fonts you try get rendered by the browser.
-The fonts load slowly at page load and at any re-hydration.
+The fonts load slowly at page load and at any hydration.
 This slow font-rendering behavior is really only tolerable in a developmental environment.

 If **false** is passed to `new GFont(...)`, the `font` method still returns the `.css` string of